 The controls are contained in a lighted dial and the handle is sturdy chrome.
 The exterior finish is brushed stainless.
 The look is quite utilitarian, but Sharp has added turquoise highlights for easy reading and a pop of color.

-If space in your kitchen is severely limited, or if you just don’t need a large microwave, there are a number of units in this list that should work for you.
+If space in your kitchen is severely limited, or if you just don’t need a large over the range microwave, there are a number of units in this list that should work for you.
 To make the best decision, pick your spot and measure the clearance first.

 When making your microwave selection, it’s critical to focus on your needs.